AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 1. Select the **Send** button to retrieve a list of all of the custom field groups in your account
 1. Grab the `$id` value of the `Luma Identity profile field group` (yours will be different from the value in this screenshot)
   ![Retrieve the list of field groups](assets/schemas-crm-getListOfMixins.png)
-1. Now Open the request **[!DNL Schema Registry API > Schemas > Update one or more attributes of a custom schema specified by ID.]** again
+1. Open the request **[!DNL Schema Registry API > Schemas > Update one or more attributes of a custom schema specified by ID.]** again
 1. The **Params** tab should still have the `$id` of your schema
 1. Open the **Body** tab and paste the following code, replacing the `$ref` value with the `$id` of your own `Luma Identity profile field group`: